dotnet/docs-maui/docs/user-interface/images/app-icons.md

 :::image type="content" source="media/app-icons/base-size.png" alt-text="How base size affects an app icon for .NET MAUI":::

-The previous figure is processed by .NET MAUI in the following steps:
+The process shown in the previous figure follows these steps:

-- **:::no-loc text="A":::**: The image is added as the .NET MAUI icon and has the dimensions of 210x260, and the base size is set to 420x520.
+- **:::no-loc text="A":::**: The image is added as the .NET MAUI icon and has dimensions of 210x260, and the base size is set to 424x520.
-- **:::no-loc text="B":::**: .NET MAUI automatically scales the image to match the base size of 420x520.
+- **:::no-loc text="B":::**: .NET MAUI automatically scales the image to match the base size of 424x520.
 - **:::no-loc text="C":::**: As different target platforms require different sizes of the image, .NET MAUI automatically scales the image from the base size to different sizes.

+> [!TIP]
+> Use an SVG image as your icon.
+SVG images can upscale to larger sizes and still look crisp and clean.
+Bitmap-based images, such a PNG or JPG image, look blurry when upscaled.

 The base size is specified with the `BaseSize="W,H"` attribute, where `W` is the width of the icon and `H` is the height of the icon.
 The value specified as the base size must be divisible by 8.
 The following example sets the base size: